-1.2.1 Installing on a Linux System
+1.2.1 Installing an Evaluation or LM Version on a Linux System

-- Download the evaluation or LM bundle (for example: rti\connext\dds-7.2.0-eval-x64Linux4gcc7.3.0.run or rti\connext\dds-7.2.0-lm-x64Linux4gcc7.3.0.run) to a location of your choice; for example, /home/<your user name>/Downloads. - 2.
+- Download the evaluation or LM bundle (for example: rti\connext\dds-7.3.0-eval-x64Linux4gcc7.3.0.run or rti\connext\dds-7.3.0-lm-x64Linux4gcc7.3.0.run) to a location of your choice; for example, /home/<your user name>/Downloads. - 2.
 Run the eval/lm bundle installer (the .run file).
 For example:

-/home/<your user name>/Downloads/rti connext dds-7.2.0-eval-x64Linux4gcc7.3.0.run
+/home/<your user name>/Downloads/rti\connext\dds-7.3.0-eval-x64Linux4gcc7.3.0.run

 Follow the on-screen prompts.
 You will be asked if you want to use the default installation directory (/home/<your user name>) or specify a different path.
 We refer to the installation directory as <NDDSHOME>, see Chapter 2 Paths Mentioned in Documentation on page 13.
+3. If your target architecture does not have an Arm or x86 CPU, skip this step.

-3. If your target architecture does not have an Arm CPU, skip this step.
+For Linux targets with an Arm or x86 CPU: you also need to install an LM target package.

-For Linux targets with an Arm CPU, you also need to install an LM target package.
-This package will have "Im-target-arm" in the filename and the architecture will start with "arm".
+This package will have "Im-target-" in the filename.
 You can install it on top of any evaluation or LM bundle for a Linux architecture.
 That is, the .run file and the .rtipkg file do not have to use the same Linux architecture string.
-For example, you can install rti\connext\dds-7.2.0-Im-target-armv8Linux4gcc7.3.0.rtipkg on top of rti\connext\dds-7.2.0-eval-x64Linux4gcc7.3.0.run.
+For example, you can install rti\connext\dds-7.3.0-Im-target-armv8Linux4gcc7.3.0.rtipkg on top of rti\connext\dds-7.3.0-eval-x64Linux4gcc7.3.0.run.